 School libraries have always had the dual purpose of supporting the curriculum of the school and providing for the individual reading and learning needs of students.
 This makes the school librarian uniquely qualified to play a leading role in the growing move to personalized learning in our schools.
-The Every Student Succeeds Act defines personalized learning as “instruction in which the pace of learning and the instructional approach are optimized for the needs of each learner.
+The U.S. Department of Education’s Office of Educational Technology defines personalized learning as “instruction in which the pace of learning and the instructional approach are optimized for the needs of each learner.
 Learning objectives, instructional approaches, and instructional content (and its sequencing) may all vary based on learner needs.
 In addition, learning activities are made available that are meaningful and relevant to learners, driven by their interests and often self-initiated” (U.S. Dept. of Ed., Office of Ed.
 Tech.
 2016).

 True personalization requires a wealth of information that school libraries can provide by selecting resources that address the learner’s interest, abilities, and varied learning paths.